 - Forecasting model

 As the names suggest, the relevance of these frameworks depends on the specific goals and requirements of your business at any given time and what you're hoping to achieve in the future.
 If you're thinking about going ahead with an IPO and publicly listing shares in your company, for example, a bespoke IPO model will help you gauge the current value of your organization before taking the next step.

-5 significant differences between the two
+5 significant differences between financial forecasting and financial modeling

 Understanding the distinctions between these two functions is essential if you want to build the most accurate picture of your company's current performance and make key decisions with all relevant information at your disposal.